miquelvir/lsds-2026/projects/2-mapreduce/README.md

 ### [2.1.3] Reading map outputs (^)

-Implement the [POST /map-output](#post-output) endpoint.
+Implement the [GET /map-output](#get-map-output) endpoint.
 This endpoint can be called by a worker doing a reduce to get the map results this worker computed.

 Test it with curl.